LEX ART

 Growth

 In 1952, the Society was incorporated as a 501(c)(3) charitable non-profit regional education center.
 For nearly twenty years after its founding, the Society carried on its activities in members homes and in various public buildings in Lexington, Massachusetts.
 Then, in 1953, the Society broke ground for our current home at 130 Waltham Street.
 Additions to the building were constructed in 1965 and 1973.
 In 2023, LexArt transitioned to become a public-facing community resource, open and accessible to all.
-2025 finds us celebrating our 90th anniversary, expanding on the legacy of our founding members.
+2025 finds us celebrating our 90th anniversary, expanding on the legacy and mission of our founding members.

 Easy Access To LexArt